Some of you are probably thinking, "Do we have to?"

 This cover needs a serious dose of Marie Kondo.
 Even though it's far prettier than the hardcover, with that harsh, burnt orange background color and big heavy ring, it isn't nearly as strong a design.
 The designer did a great job of leaving as much breathing room as possible, given that many elements to include, but it’s just too damn much.

 So while I’ve been saying all along that it’s important to let your cover inform your potential reader, as a self-published author at the beginning of your journey, you also don’t have to freak out about making it exactly perfect right out of the gate.
-Even Gilbert’s publishers tried a few options before settling on one.
+Even the big publishing houses try more than one option.